VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter01.md

 In addition, the invisible components defined by the new control set have interfaces similar to that of control class.
 At present, timer is realized, in the later edition, the components planned to realize are special effect switching component and program logic control component etc.

-The new control set is mainly used in cooperation with mStudio and can also be directly used as a component of MiniGUI 3.0, and it can be used in mixture with the controls in the intrinsic control set.
+The new control set is mainly used in cooperation with miniStudio and can also be directly used as a component of MiniGUI 3.0, and it can be used in mixture with the controls in the intrinsic control set.

 ## Content Organization of This Guide